dnbln/cargo-difftests/README.md

 # cargo-difftests

-> "Insanity is doing the same thing over and over again and expecting different results"
+> "Insanity is doing the same thing over and over again and expecting different results."
 >
 > &#8212; Unknown author.